hyperledger/indy-hipe/text/rich-schemas/README.md

 referencing a schema, the new credential definition references a mapping object.

 ### Presentation Definitions
+A Sovrin proof request is the current means whereby a verifier asks for data from a holder.
+A proof request contains a set of named desired proof attributes with corresponding restrictions that limit the potential sources for the attribute data according to the desired source schema, issuer DID, credential definition, etc. A proof request also contains a similar set of requested predicate proofs, with named attributes and restrictions.

+A presentation definition provides similar functionality for rich schema objects.
+It may be helpful to think of a presentation definition as the mirror image of a mapping object.
+Where a mapping object specifies the graph paths of the attributes to be signed, a presentation definition specifies the graph query that may be fulfilled by such graph paths.
+What introduces some additional complexity to the presentation definition is the possibility that multiple graph paths might satisfy the query.
+The query may also restrict the acceptable set of issuers and credential definitions and specify the desired predicates.

+A presentation definition is expressed using JSON-LD.
+One significant difference from proof requests is that a presentation definition may be stored on the ledger.
+This supports re-use, interoperability, and a much richer set of communication options.
+Multiple verifiers can use the same presentation definitions.
+A community may specify acceptable presentation definitions for its verifiers, and this acceptable set may be adopted by other communities.
+Credential offers may now include the presentation definition the issuer would like fulfilled by the holder before issuing them a credential.
+Presentation requests may now be more simply negotiated by pointing to different acceptable presentation definitions.
+Writing a presentation definition to the ledger also allows it to be publicly reviewed for privacy and security considerations and gain or lose reputation.

 ### Presentations
+Currently called a proof
+new object is defined in VCWG data model
+• Contains derived claims from verifiable credentials (stored in derived credentials)
+• Contains cryptographic material for proof of claims
+• Contains cryptographic material for proof that source credentials are held by the same entity
+• Refers to Credential Definition(s) on ledger
+• Specified in JSON-LD
+• Stored off the ledger

 ## Reference
 [reference]: #reference